thanacpr-git/eks-upgrade/upgrade-data-plane.md

    proddetail    1/1     1            1           9h
    ```

-2. Assume that each Deployment must have 1 pod available during the Data Plane upgrade.
+2. Suppose each Deployment must have 1 pod available during the Data Plane upgrade.
-Scale out the Deployment to have more than 1 replica, for example 3 replicas
+Scale out the Deployment to have more than 1 replica, for example, 3 replicas
    ```sh
    kubectl scale --replicas=3 deployment frontend -n workshop kubectl scale --replicas=3 deployment prodcatalog -n workshop